vineelko/patina/docs/src/dxe_core/memory_management.md

 be of this type.
 * Reserving pages for the allocator.
 This is used to seed the allocator with an initial [bucket](memory_management.md#allocation-buckets) of memory.
-* Ensuring that the allocator has capacity for satisfying a request (or set of requests) of a given size.
-This allows a caller to prime the allocator with a single large GCD call if it knows in advance that it is going to be doing a lot of allocations to avoid multiple potentially costly searches from the GCD (and avoid memory map fragmentation).
 * APIs for allocate and free operations of arbitrary sizes, including `impl` for [`Allocator`](https://doc.rust-lang.org/std/alloc/trait.Allocator.html) and [`GloballAlloc`](https://doc.rust-lang.org/std/alloc/trait.GlobalAlloc.html) traits.
 See [Rust `Allocator` and `GlobalAlloc` Implementations](memory_management.md#rust-allocator-and-globalalloc-implementations)